dekoza/mtgpl/docs/_sources/DMU.rst.txt

    |mana_4|\ |mana_w|: Creatures you control get +1/+1 until end of turn.

+:mtgtip:`Defiler of Faith<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/2/c/2cfe404d-1a27-4627-9284-56188d92d5d5.jpg?1661101894|https://scryfall.com/card/dmu/18/defiler-of-faith?utm_source=api>`
+   Vigilance

+   As an additional cost to cast white permanent spells, you may pay 2 life.
+Those spells cost |mana_w| less to cast if you paid life this way.
+This effect reduces only the amount of white mana you pay.

+   Whenever you cast a white permanent spell, create a 1/1 white Soldier creature token.

 :mtgtip:`Guardian of New Benalia<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/4/3/43da76ee-fec3-4b2e-915d-10cf8d518d2c.jpg?1660840962|https://scryfall.com/card/dmu/19/guardian-of-new-benalia?utm_source=api>`
    Enlist (As this creature attacks, you may tap a nonattacking creature you control without summoning sickness.
 When you do, add its power to this creature's until end of turn.)